Clint07-datascientist/AgroInsightX_ML_Project/README.md

-# AgroInsightX Maize Pests and Disease Classification using Machine Learning
+# AgroInsightX: Maize Pests and Disease Classification using Machine Learning

 [Video Description of The Project](https://youtu.be/x0EiqhDlbHE)